Council Manual Section 6: County Finance and Funding

 For the second year of transition (FY18), each county will receive the greater of:

 - The normal allocation as previously described, or

 - The normal allocation plus 50 percent of the difference between the amount received in 2016 and the normal allocation.

 Effective Jan.
 1, 2017, MU Extension will no longer be the administrator for the secretary retirement plan with Nationwide Retirement Solutions and will not have any connection to any secretary health insurance plans.

-The values for the 2014 clerical costs are based on studies of similar positions within the state of Missouri and were compared with the range of salaries paid to Extension Council Clerical positions across the state of Missouri in 2004.
+The values for the 2015 clerical costs are based on studies of similar positions within the state of Missouri and were compared with the range of salaries paid to Extension Council Clerical positions across the state of Missouri in 2004.
 The rates were adjusted for inflation each year since the study in 2004 through 2009; these figures were not inflated in 2010 and 2011 as the University like many employers provided no raises those years.
 For 2012 and 2013 we inflated the rates by 2% and for 2014 by 1%, which is less than inflation, but in recognition that even in the current tough economic environment we can’t indefinitely provide no raises.
 For 2017, the figures were not inflated as there were no raises at the University.

 This expense category reflects funds to reimburse faculty and staff for official business use of a personal vehicle and for associated meals and lodging.
 It is recommended faculty and staff be reimbursed at the University approved rate.

 These resources are to support all faculty and staff members having program responsibilities in the county in carrying out programs associated with county plans of work.